 - Non-pharmaceutical hazardous waste – A RCRA hazardous waste that does not meet the definition of pharmaceutical.
 RCRA regulations continue to apply to this waste stream.

-- Potentially creditable hazardous waste pharmaceutical – Prescription pharmaceutical waste that is RCRA hazardous and that has the potential for manufacturer credit (Undispensed, in original manufacturer container and less than one year expired.
+- Potentially creditable hazardous waste pharmaceutical (PCHWP) – Prescription pharmaceutical waste that is RCRA hazardous and that has the potential for manufacturer credit (Undispensed, in original manufacturer container and less than one year expired.